-If you are planning to visit Jamshedpur with your family and friends then the months from November to February would suit you best, as during this time of the year, the overall weather is quite favourable and you can explore the city even in the daytime.
+If you are planning to visit Jamshedpur with your family and friends then the months from November to February would suit you best.
+During this time of the year, the overall weather is quite favourable and you can explore the city even in the daytime.

 The erstwhile city of Sakchi was named Jamshedpur in 1919 by Lord Chelmsford.
 The city was named after its founder, Jamshedji Nusserwanji Tata who played a major role in the formation of Jamshedpur.
-Around the beginning of the 20th century, Jamshetji Tata met steel makers in Pittsburgh in California to get advanced technology for the steel plant.
-It is also said that Jamshetji Tata got the inspiration of steel plantation while he was listening to the lectures of Thomas Carlyle.
+Around the beginning of the 20th century, Jamshetji Tata met steel makers in Pittsburgh, California to get advanced technology for the steel plant.
+It is also said that Jamshedji Tata got the inspiration of steel plantation while he was listening to the lectures of Thomas Carlyle.

 The visionary Jamshetji Tata not only founded his steel plantation in the Sakchi village of Jamshedpur but also got the blueprint to develop a city which is now known as Jamshedpur.
-With his continuous effort, the place emerged as a well-developed city with great infrastructure in place.
-It is the only city in India which does not come under the municipality administration.
+With his continuous effort, the place emerged as a well-developed city that boasts a great infrastructure.
+It is the only city in India that does not come under the municipality administration.
 It still runs under the administration of Tatas.

-It is one of the most ideal picnic spots which is particularly situated 13 km from the city of Jamshedpur.
+It is one of the most ideal picnic spots which is located at a distance of 13 km from the city of Jamshedpur.
 This is an artificial lake in Mirzadeh Panchayat of Patamda Block.
-Moreover, what is quite interesting to know is that this is an artificial lake.
-It is surrounded by an amazing variety of flora and fauna which you will be finding quite intriguing.
+Moreover, what is quite interesting to know is that this is manmade.
+It is surrounded by some exotic species of flora and fauna that are quite intriguing.

 Jubilee Park is one of the biggest parks situated in the country.
 It is spread over a huge campus of 237.75 acres.
 Inaugurated in the year of 1956 this park has a lush green landscape along with an amusement park.
 The park is located in Sakchi, Jamshedpur.